aoloe/scribus-plugin-projectSummary/README.md

     - https://stackoverflow.com/questions/3342355/save-a-yaml-emitter-content-to-a-file-with-yaml-cpp : a few lines to output a yaml
   - or use it as a dependency to the deb package?
     - <https://stackoverflow.com/questions/23656282/fatal-error-yaml-cpp-yaml-h-no-such-file-or-directory>

-## Todo

-- allow to pass the filename to the plugin and avoid the save as dialog.
-- eventually use the last path instead of the current path...

-## Notes

 ### YAML usages